Scottish budget

-The Scottish budget is an annual Act of the Scottish Parliament, giving statutory authority to the Scottish Government for its revenue and expenditure plans.
-For the financial year 2022/23 the budget was approximately £49.13 billion.

-Until 2020 the Budget Bill was presented to Parliament by the Cabinet Secretary for Finance.
-The current Finance Secretary is Kate Forbes who replaced Derek Mackay, who served in the role from 2016 to 2020.
+The Scottish Government budget is an annual Act of the Scottish Parliament, giving statutory authority to the Scottish Government for its revenue and expenditure plans.
+For the financial year 2024/25 the budget was approximately £59.7 billion.
+The Scottish Government Budget Bill is presented to Parliament by the Cabinet Secretary for Finance.
+The current Cabinet Secretary for Finance is Shona Robison who was appointed to the role in March 2023.